All Products

 --range

-Specifies that a specific range of the object content is downloaded and stored as a new object in the destination local path.
+Specifies that a specific range of the object content is downloaded and stored as a new file in the destination path.
 The minimum start value of the range is 0, which indicates the byte 0 of the content of the object.
 You can specify a value for this option in one of the following formats:

 • Start value